Canon 1D Mark III vs Sony A58

 - More modern: Reflects 6 years of technical progress since the 1D Mark III launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the Sony A58 comes out slightly ahead of the 1D Mark III (12 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 1D Mark III comes out slightly ahead of the Sony A58 (13 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the 1D Mark III or the Sony A58.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1D Mark III or the Sony A58.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Expert reviews: Canon 1D Mark III vs Sony A58